quinscape/babel-plugin-track-usage/README.md

 required out of node_modules and again relative to source root for relative requires.
 This is exactly the format of the keys of the "usages" map.
 This can be used to track transitive call dependencies.

-The calls prop contains a mapping from the configured logical names of our methods to an array first argument values that are called in the module.
+The calls prop contains a mapping from the configured logical names of our methods to an array or argument arrays that are called in the module.

 # Example with Webpack